A Candidate for the abelian category of mixed elliptic motives: Nontrivial Elements of the Hopf Algebra

 \subsection{Notation for Projectors}

 In this paper we use two related constructions of all irreducible $GL(V)$-representations.
 The first standard construction is Weyl's construction of the Schur functor.
-See \cite{FH}, for example, for an introduction to the connection between projectors in $\C[\Sigma_n]$, Young Tableaux, and irreducible representations of $Gl_n$.
+See \cite{FH}, especially Lectures 4 and 6, for example, for an introduction to the connection between projectors in $\C[\Sigma_n]$, Young Tableaux, and irreducible representations of $Gl_n$.
 The second standard construction is the construction of the Spect module.
-A good reference for the connection between Young Tabloids and irreducible representations of $Gl_n$ is \cite{F}.
+A good reference for the connection between Young Tabloids and irreducible representations of $Gl_n$ is \cite{F}, chapters 7 and 8.

 Let $b=k+2l$.
 Let $T$ denote either a Young tableau or a Young tabloid.
 Let $R(T)$ and $C(T)$ denote the following subgroups of $\Sigma_b$:

 Define the following elements of the group algebra $\C\Sigma_b$: